To learn about deploying code for Cloud Manager in AEM as a Cloud Service, see here.

 In critical situations, Adobe Managed Services customers may need to deploy code changes to their stage and production environments without waiting for a full Cloud Manager test cycle to execute.

-When starting a production pipeline execution, if this feature has been activated, you can start the execution in either normal or emergency mode from the dialog box, as shown in the figure below.
+When starting a production pipeline execution, if the emergency pipeline execution mode feature has been activated for the program, you can start the execution in either normal or emergency mode from a dialog box.

-Additionally, viewing the pipeline execution details page for an execution run in emergency mode, the breadcrumbs at the top of the screen shows an indicator that emergency mode was used for this particular execution.
+When viewing the pipeline execution details page for an execution run in emergency mode, the breadcrumbs at the top of the screen show an indicator that the pipeline is executing in emergency mode.

 $ aio cloudmanager:pipeline:create-execution PIPELINE_ID --emergency

-The build step may be slightly differently labeled in the UI to reflect that it is copying artifacts, not re-building.
+In a re-execution, the build step is labeled in the UI to reflect that it is copying artifacts, not re-building.

 {